-The Morisqueta is an easy to make and authentic dish of the "tierra caliente" region in Michoacán, more precisely Apatzingan de la constitution, although its origin was attributed to Parácuaro Michoacán; a territory that in colonial times was part of the Apatzingan region.
-This mexican dish isn't complicated; it is made with cooked rice, and is served over a red salsa with tomatoes, onions, garlic, and half-melted cheese cubes.
-Other chefs cook their Morisquetas with pork and beef, and serve it with beans; also many people accompany their morisqueta with tostadas, totopos, tacos, or chicken in adobo; morisqueta can also be served with a salsa verde, as you can see it is a versatile dish!
+The Morisqueta is an easy to make and authentic dish of the "tierra caliente" region in Michoacán, more precisely the city of Apatzingán de la Constitución, although its origin was attributed to the city of Parácuaro; that city that was part of the Apatzingan city in colonial times anyway.
+This mexican dish isn't complicated to make; basically it is based on rice, served topped with red salsa with tomatoes, onions, garlic, and half-melted cheese (or grated cheese).
+Other chefs prepare their Morisquetas with pork and beef, and serve it with beans; also many people accompany their morisqueta with tostadas, totopos, tacos, or chicken in adobo; morisqueta can also be served with a salsa verde, as you can see it is a versatile dish!

 * 2 lb. uncooked rice